 FIG. 1 (a) temperature evolution in the containment following sodium spray fire (b) pressure evolution following sodium spray fire

 For the temperature and pressure evolution in the containment, 100% formation of Na2O was assumed.
 The temperature and pressure evolution in the containment is given in the Fig. 1.
-As show in the figure, the peak temperature in the containment is about 340 K, whereas the peak pressure in the containment is about 12 kPa, which is well below the design pressure of 25kPa [10].
+As shown in the figure, the peak temperature in the containment is about 340 K, whereas the peak pressure in the containment is about 12 kPa, which is well below the design pressure of 25kPa [10].
 The temperatures reach room temperature after the 2-3 hours.

 Population balance equation FOR AEROSOLS